codefresh-io/docs.codefresh.io/_docs/deployments/gitops/install-argo-rollouts.md

 ---

 Install Argo Rollouts on managed clusters with a single click.
-With Argo Rollouts installed on your cluster, you can visualize rollout progress for deployed applications in the [Applications dashboard]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#rollout-progress-visualization).
+With Argo Rollouts installed on your cluster, you can visualize rollout progress for deployed applications in the [GitOps Apps dashboard]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#rollout-progress-visualization).
 If Argo Rollouts has not been installed, an **Install Argo Rollouts** button is displayed on selecting the managed cluster.

 1. In the Codefresh UI, from the toolbar click the **Settings** icon.